 Shoreline Types in North Carolina

-Shorelines in general can be delineated as to where the water meets the surface topography of the land.
+Shorelines are characterized by where the water meets the surface topography of the land.
 Shorelines are highly variable in the estuarine system and range from gently sloping land to steeply incised cliffs.
 The waterline (line of intersection on the land) is not constant and changes due to astronomical and wind tides, creating a shore zone.
 A major function of the shore zone is to absorb the energy of the water at the land and water interface.
 Due to the variability in slope, energy climate, sediment composition and other physical characteristics, a unique suite of organisms have adapted to live and utilize the resources of the various shoreline types.
 The estuarine shoreline is composed of a diverse array of shoreline types, ranging from organic and sediment bank shorelines to combination shorelines.
 Combination shorelines, which are a composite of two or more shoreline types, are representative of most of the estuarine shorelines.

 Swamp Forest (Wetland Vegetation)